stevehammoud/JukeboxDownloadWizard/README.md

 ## YouTube cookie setup

 This release does not include a YouTube cookie file.
 Users must provide their own if downloads require authentication.
+The preferred Google extension to use to export the cookie file is Cookie-Editor (https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm?pli=1).
+There are many imposter extensions with a similar name which contain malware so be careful in which extension you choose.

 After installation, cookie instructions are installed here: